Electrochemical skin conductance: Alternative methods and technologies

+Differences with Sympathetic Skin Response

+Sympathetic Skin Response (SSR) or Galvanic Skin Response (GSR) also called Electrodermal activity (EDA) is defined as the variation in skin electrical potential resulting from sympathetic sudomotor outflow at very low levels although "The source of the skin potential is presumed to be the sweat glands and the epidermis, although it is present in subjects with congenital absence of sweat glands ... this is not a test of "sweat" function, it is often included in this category as a measure of sudomotor activity".

+SSR is primarily used in psychological studies rather than for assessing sudomotor function or small nerve fibers, as its poor diagnostic power in neuropathies has demonstrated.

 Applications

 From a physiological standpoint, the pattern of innervation of the sweat gland—namely, the postganglionic sympathetic nerve fibers—allows clinicians and researchers to use sudomotor function testing to assess dysfunction of the autonomic nervous systems (ANS).

 To ensure optimal use and interpretation of the ESC, normative values were defined in adults and children.
 In addition, reproducibility of the method was assessed under clinical conditions, including both healthy controls and patients with common chronic conditions.

 ESC has clinical utility in the evaluation and follow-up of dysautonomia and small fiber peripheral neuropathy which may occur in diseases such as: